Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-windows.md

 ## Install OpenJDK 8

+**Note.** Do not install OpenJDK 8 If you already have OpenJDK 11 installed.
+The node Installation is supported in both versions 8 and 11.

 Install OpenJDK 8 from [this link](https://access.redhat.com/documentation/en-us/openjdk/8/html/openjdk_8_for_windows_getting_started_guide/getting_started_with_openjdk_for_windows).

 Then open Windows Command line and check the JDK version with the following command: